LappySheep/hypixel-skyblock/rei'eix.md

 <br />- Dying will kick you out of the dungeon; you cannot spectate the fight.
 <br />- All players in the party must take part in the boss fight.
 <br />- All items in your inventory and 90% of your money will drop on to the floor should you die, and an ally may pick up your items within the next 20 seconds, if they wish to preserve them.
-<br />- Items such as Saving Grace that prevent death directly (unlike Second Wind passive from Spirit Mask) will be disabled.

 <br /><br /><br /><br />